Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

 You might consciously want to shine, but your deeper mind is still trying to protect you from danger.

-That’s why your heart races.
-That’s why you freeze.
+That is why your heart races.
+That is why you freeze.
 That’s why you panic.

 The good news?
 You can reprogram the system.